Aleksei Tishchenko

-Aleksei Viktorovich Tishchenko (Алексей Викторович Тищенко; born 29 May 1984) is a former Russian Olympic boxer best known to dominate the lower weight classes in the last years winning numerous titles.
+Aleksei Viktorovich Tishchenko (Алексей Викторович Тищенко; born 29 May 1984) is a former Russian Olympic boxer best known for dominating the lower weight classes and winning numerous titles.
 He was regarded as "one of the best pound for pound Olympic boxers in the world".

 He was born in Omsk, Soviet Union.

 Career

-Pressure fighter Tishchenko won the Featherweight Gold medal at the 2004 Summer Olympics.
-He qualified for the Athens Games by ending up in first place at the 2nd AIBA European 2004 Olympic Qualifying Tournament in Warsaw, Poland.
+Tishchenko won the Featherweight Gold medal at the 2004 Summer Olympics.
+He had qualified for the 2004 Athens Games by topping the 2nd AIBA European 2004 Olympic Qualifying Tournament in Warsaw, Poland.

 Tishchenko also won the featherweight gold medal at the 2005 World Amateur Boxing Championships in Mianyang, China.

 In 2005 he was part of the Russian team that won the 2005 Boxing World Cup.

-2006 he went up to lightweight and immediately won the European title in Plovdiv.
+In 2006, he went up to lightweight and won the European title in Plovdiv the same year.

 As of 2007 he has been elected into the Omsk Regional Duma for United Russia.
 At the same year at the world championships he was upset by Englishman Frankie Gavin.

 At the 2008 Beijing Olympics, he benefitted from Gavin's absence and won the gold medal by defeating French boxer Daouda Sow in the final.

 On 11 February 2011 he announced about finishing his career.